sg-developer-portal/dev-portal-documentation/content-publishing-guide/page-creation.md

 The title is essentially your product name, follow by your product tagline (e.g. product name - product tagline).
-The category is the sub-collection that is tagged to your product and the description should include a summary of your product (not more than 160 characters) as this will give readers an overview of your product on the overview page before readers click into your main page.
+The category is the sub-collection that is tagged to your product and the description should include a summary of your product (not more than 160 characters) as this will give readers an overview of your product on the overview page before readers click into your product page.

 "---"<br />
 "title: My First Documentation"<br />